-As a general rule, being overweight can cause pain in the back, hips and knees.
-This is because the weight puts extra strain on the ligaments in these areas when walking, sitting or standing for long periods.
+As a general rule, being overweight can cause pain in the back, hips, and knees.
+This is because the weight puts extra strain on the ligaments in these areas when walking, sitting, or standing for long periods.
 This can lead to joint, disc, and nerve damage.

 If you are experiencing pain while sitting, I believe I can help.
-My YouTube channel, 30 years of Chiropractic practice, trained ergonomist, published book, engineered solutions, and successful Kickstarter campaign makes me an expert on this subject!
+My YouTube channel, 30 years of Chiropractic practice, trained ergonomist, published book, engineered solutions, and successful Kickstarter campaign make me an expert on this subject!